If you don't want your marriage to end, the following tips to stop divorce may help regain balance in your situation.

 Brette's Answer: It is up to him to withdraw the case.
 Good luck.

-Robin's Question: My husband filed for legal separation about 1 month ago and wants it converted into a divorce.
+Robin's Question: My husband filed for a legal separation about 1 month ago and wants it converted into a divorce.
 I reluctantly signed separation papers and they were notarized.
 I was told he needs to do a deposition and then the divorce would be finalized.
 I do not want this divorce, can I stall it?

 Brette: You're going to need the assistance of a lawyer to withdraw your consent.